w3f/General-Grants-Program/grants/polkadot_stack.md

 # Polkadot Stack

-If any of these topics below are of interest to you then please make an application via the [General Grants Program](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md) or [Open Grants Program](https://github.com/w3f/Open-Grants-Program).
+If you want to actively contribute to the polkadot stack and you are looking for funding, please make an application via the [General Grants Program](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md) or [Open Grants Program](https://github.com/w3f/Open-Grants-Program).
 Feel free to also take a look at the [accepted grant applications](https://github.com/w3f/Web3-collaboration/blob/master/grants/accepted_grant_applications.md).